Change

 Competition Law and Bribery Risk Assessment

-Moreover, in order to prevent corruption, the IHI Group conducts awareness-raising activities and education regarding compliance with anti-corruption laws such as the U.S. Foreign Corrupt Practices Act and the UK Bribery Act.
-During fiscal 2023 the IHI Group expanded its scope of e-learning participants, resulting in a significant increase in the number of participants taking part in both training.
+Moreover, in order to prevent corruption, the IHI Group conducts awareness-raising activities and education regarding compliance with anti-corruption laws such as the Japanese Penal Code and the Unfair Competition Prevention Act as well as the U.S. Foreign Corrupt Practices Act and the UK Bribery Act.

-These training programs are provided to IHI departments and Group companies based on the results of risk assessments.
-In addition, the training materials are shared on the company’s intranet so that officers and employees are able to refer to them at any time.
-Also, the IHI Legal Division continuously reviews the effectiveness of the program by reflecting feedbacks from the participants or any development in laws to enhance compliance activities in subsequent years.
+Based on the results of risk assessments, additional training programs are provided to IHI divisions and Group companies according to the level of risk.
+In addition, the training materials are shared on the company’s internal website so that officers and employees are able to refer to them at any time.
+Also, the IHI Legal Division considers feedback from the participants and recent consultation cases and reviews the training content, then uses the PDCA cycle to make the training more effective.

 Training Participants (Total)